kitzeslab/opensoundscape/docs/installation/windows.md

 WARNING: Retrying (Retry(total=4, connect=None, read=None, redirect=None, status=None)) after connection broken by 'NewConnectionError('<pip._vendor.urllib3.connection.HTTPSConnection object at 0x7f7603c5da90>: Failed to establish a new connection: [Errno -2] Name or service not known')': /simple/opensoundscape/
 ```
 You may be able to solve it by going to System Settings, searching for “Proxy Settings,” and beneath “Automatic proxy setup,” turning “Automatically detect settings” OFF.
 Restart your terminal for changes to take effect.
 Then activate the environment and install OpenSoundscape using pip.

-## Optional: Jupyterlab setup
-If you want to use OpenSoundscape in JupyterLab or a Jupyter Notebook:
-- Activate the conda environment
-- Start JupyterLab from inside the conda environment: `jupyter lab`
-- Copy and paste the JupyterLab link into your browser